checkly/theheadless.dev/blog/posts/valuable-tests.md

 ```

 Where:
+1. Tests can be run in any order, even at the same time.
-* in the interest of code quality, we would be factoring out setup phases in order to easily reuse them across tests
+2. In the interest of code quality, we would be factoring out setup phases in order to easily reuse them across tests.
+[Jest](https://jestjs.io/docs/en/setup-teardown)'s `beforeEach` and `beforeAll` hooks are examples of useful helper functions that can help us achieve that.
-* tests can be run in any order, even at the same time

 ::: tip
-If the system you are testing allows you to provision users (and similarly manipulate test data) through APIs, you might be able to run your setup and teardown phases without interacting with the UI.
-This could save you time and increase test reliability.
+If the system you are testing allows it, provision/deprovision your users through APIs in your setup and teardown phases to save time and increase test reliability.
 :::

+## Takeaways
+1. Tests should be reliable and informative in order to be useful.
+2. Keep tests short and focused on testing one feature.
+3. Keep tests independent to maximise their parallelisation potential and reduce total runtime.